chauff/cse1500-web-transcripts/Lecture-5.md

 | `display:block`  |  The element is rendered with a   block element box.                                          |
 | `display:none`   |  The element (and its descendents) are hidden from view; no space is reserved in the layout.  |

-Once more, an example is sufficient to highlight the use of each of these values:
+Once more, an example is sufficient to highlight the use of each of these values - uncomment the CSS rules one at a time:

 ```html
 <!DOCTYPE html>